electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 the app are strictly limited; you can read [App Sandboxing][app-sandboxing] for more information.

-### Additional Entitlements
+### Additional entitlements

 Depending on which Electron APIs your app uses, you may need to add additional entitlements to your app's entitlements file.
 Otherwise, the App Sandbox may prevent you from using them.

-#### Network Access
+#### Network access

 Enable outgoing network connections to allow your app to connect to a server: